totenkopf7/PDF2Word-Converter/README.md

 # PDF2Word Converter
-This application converts PDF files into Word documents, easy peasy ;)
+This GUI application converts PDF files into Word documents, easy peasy ;)

 # Download
 You can download its setup file directly from these links: